H. Irving Grousbeck

-Irv Grousbeck is one of the directors of the Business School’s Center for Entrepreneurial Studies and coauthor of the textbook New Business Ventures and the Entrepreneur.
+Irv Grousbeck is a former cofounder and codirector of the Business School’s Center for Entrepreneurial Studies and coauthor of the textbook New Business Ventures and the Entrepreneur.
 His teaching centers on an objective means to develop a greater understanding of the issues faced by entrepreneurial companies and individuals.
 His course, Managing Growing Enterprises, places students in the role of CEO and challenges them to deal with difficult managerial situations by assessment, prescription, and execution, including frequent role-plays.
 Mr. Grousbeck also teaches a course at the Stanford Medical School, Managing Difficult Conversations, for GSB and medical students who aspire to improve their ability to deal effectively with difficult interpersonal situations.

 With a partner, Grousbeck founded Continental Cablevision (later Media One) in 1964.
 He was President of that company through 1980, and Chairman through 1985.
 He was a Visiting Lecturer and then Lecturer at Harvard Business School from 1981-85.
 He became a Visiting Lecturer at Stanford in 1985, a Lecturer in 1986, and a Consulting Professor in 1996.